 There is no mechanical assist, such as SpeedSafe, used to open the folding knife.
 It opens the classic, old-school way.

 Pre-drilled holes in the handle enable the user to change either the tip position or the side on which the knife carries.

 - Lanyard hole

-- Handle: Anodized aluminum with glass-filled nylon texture inserts
+- Handle: Anodized aluminum, textured glass-filled nylon insert front

 - Blade Length: 3.1 in.
 (7.9 cm)